JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 a reference to the object rather than its properties and functions, or when you don't want to shadow the `this` reference from an outer scope.

-When you see `also` in the code, you can read it as “_and also do the following with the object._”
+When you see `also` in the code, you can read it as "_and also do the following with the object._"

 ```kotlin
 fun main() {